cvhrnkmp/PDF-to-Markdown/README.md

 ## Why Use PyMuPDF?

 When it comes to converting PDFs into Markdown, many modern approaches, for instance [Docling](https://github.com/docling/docling), offer advanced features such as the management of tables, images, and mathematical equations.
-However, such tools often misinterpret document structures, for example mistaking headings for instances, which is a common issue.
+However, such tools often misinterpret document structures, for example mistaking headings, which is a common issue.

 **PyMuPDF**, on the other hand, provides a simpler and more precise method for: